Meta-Reinforcement Learning for Reliable Communication in THz/VLC Wireless VR Networks: System Model and Problem Formulation

-Based on three different incidence angles and the corresponding VAP locations, each user $j$ can calculate its own location $\bm{v}_{j,t}^n$ at time slot $t$ in period $n$ using a triangulation algorithm \cite{3D_indoor2}.
+Based on three different incidence angles and the corresponding VAP locations, each user $j$ can calculate its own location $\bm{v}_{j,t}^n$ at time slot $t$ in period $n$ using a triangulation algorithm \cite{VLC_accuracy6}.
 Then, the positioning state of user $j$ at time slot $t$ in period $n$ will be where $|{\cal{L}}_{j,t}^n|$ represents the number of VAPs that can serve user $j$.

 Once the position of user $j$ is successfully calculated at time slot $t$ in period $n$ (i.e. $p_{j,t}^n({\cal{L}}_t^n)=1$), user $j$ transmits its own location to the central controller and requests the corresponding VR image.
-Here, we do not consider the uplink transmission links that used to transmit positions from each VR user to the central controller and, thus, we ignore the delay associated with these transmissions due to the small data size of position information.
+Here, we do not consider the time that each user transmits its position information transmission to the central controller, since the location information of each user only consists of three scalars and since this location information is transmitted over THz frequencies that have abundant bandwidth.
 Based on the obtained user positions, the central controller can determine the user-SBS association and, then, the SBSs can generate corresponding VR images and serve the associated users over THz band.